retostauffer/python-colorspace/paper.md

 ## Color vision deficiency

-\autoref{fig-cvd} shows how badly inefficient color maps can break down.
+How badly inefficient color maps can break down is shown in \autoref{fig-cvd}.
-The figure shows the same data four times, once using a palette based on the RGB rainbow (left) and once using the sequential HCL palette 'Blue-Yellow' (right).
+The same information is plotted four times, once using an RGB rainbow based palette and once using the sequential HCL palette 'Blue-Yellow'.
 While the top row shows the original colors for people without visual constraints, the bottom row shows an emulation of how people with deuteranomaly (colloquially known as "red-green color blindness") perceive the same information [@Vienot:1995; @Machado:2009; @Knoblauch:2002].